HananKibria/Microphone/README.md

 # Microphone
-# Record Audio and upload to S3
+# Record Audio and upload to S3 using multi-part upload